Seraffina-93/wildlife/README.md

 I used Python 3 on my MacBook Pro with macOS Catalina V10.15.5.
 In order to test the Port Scanners, I used a virtual machine with Metasploitable 2 and my localhost.

+All the iterations will allow you to enter the host name or the IP address and validate it.
+Then it will let you know if it's using threads or not.
+Also, I checked for the correct ammount of aguments and the program usage will display on the terminal too.
+I also wrote the code to show the Closed ports just in case, but it is commented.

 ## Iteration 1
 This is a simple port scanner.
-For this iteration, I used the modules sys, socket and termcolod.
+For this iteration, I used the modules sys, socket and termcolor.

 Usage of the program:
 ```